The-Sycorax/DenaroWalletClient/README.md

             * `-wallet`: (Required) Specifies the wallet filename.
 Defaults to the `./wallets/` directory if no specific filepath is provided.
             * `-password`: The password of the specified wallet.
 Required for wallets that are encrypted.
             * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
 Should be the 6-digit code generated from an authenticator app.
-            * `-filter`: Filter wallet entries by one or more address and/or field.
-Adding a hyphen `-` to the beginning of an address will exclude it.
-The filter string must be enclosed in quotation marks and parameter values must be enclosed in curly braces `{}`. *To be removed*.
-              * The format is:
-                ```bash
-                -filter="address={ADDRESS_1,-ADDRESS_2,...},field={id,mnemonic,private_key,public_key,address}"
-                ```

-            * `-pretty`: Print formatted JSON output for better readability.
+            * `-json`: Print formatted JSON output for better readability.

         </dd></dl>
         </details>